Jessime/Jessime.github.io/_posts/2019-12-09-phd_program.md

 1. The power ratio is highly skewed.
 This is the case in most boss/employee relationships.
 Here however, it's worse than average.
 Beyond the valid complaints that PIs have excessive control over when students can defend, they also control recommendations.
 In most companies, if your direct boss is someone you happen to not work well with, you likely have other people you can use as references (e.g. a project manager instead of your technical lead).
 Graduate students about to enter the workforce are always going to be asked for their PI's contact information.
 2. To stereotype, PIs are intelligent, they're driven, they love science.
 PIs are PIs because they were excellent students, then excellent graduate students, then excellent postdocs.
 They were the best in their field at doing research, and they did research for a long time.
 Then, they got a professorship.
 As professors, they are immediately expected to stop doing research themselves and start managing graduate students and postdocs who are doing research instead.
 Doing good research yourself is literally worse than useless for being a good manager of other scientists.
 At best they're orthogonal skills.
 To continue stereotyping, it turns out that the jokes about scientists and engineers being poor at people skills are largely based in reality.
 We've ended up with a system where the selection criteria for who should be working as PIs has little to do with the day to day realities of what PIs are expected to do.
 To summarize, most PIs are naturally bad managers who have little to no experience managing.
 A trivially obvious consequence of this is that the graduate students the PIs are managing don't enjoy the experience.
   * As an aside, this is in no way an accusation towards PIs.
 It's the system that's broken.
 The silver lining is that it seems like more effort is going in to providing PIs with managerial training.
  3. TODO Misaligned incentives.
 Older students are valuable.
 Make them stick around longer, but you can't offer them more pay.
 PIs are rewarded for students staying in academia, but most students are necessarily going to end up elsewhere.
 The PI wants you to do nothing but focus on writing papers, students want a holistic education.

 ### How to Learn to Code

 How to Learn to Code marked my favorite weeks of each summer.
-The class spawned out of a couple of students complaining about Structural Bioinformatics our first year, and grew into a campus wide organization.
+The class spun out of a couple of students complaining about Structural Bioinformatics our first year and grew into a campus wide organization.
 I was lucky enough to get to teach all four years.

 TODO LINK

 Even the summer of 2018 I taught a couple of weeks.
 The rest of the class was taught by Kimiko.
 She and I managed to find a reasonable amount of time to prep the full curriculum for the class before I left.
+Having explicit time set aside for teaching is one of the things I miss most about grad school.

 ## 5th year, Fall Semester (2018)

-Summer at Google.
-Feeling "done" for the first time.
+I spent approximately four months away from grad school interning in Waterloo Canada.
+It was the definition of a career changing experience.
+Actually, working there was surprisingly similar to grad school.
+My team was full of smart, talented people who were interested in building useful tools for the life science community.
+Just like my colleagues in grad school.

+To be honest, the "career changing experience" part was the line item on my resume.
+Regardless of whether it's fair or useful, it's the truth.
+While I was interview, I literally had a person tell me that a large reason I got the interview was because Google was on my resume.
+It was an awkward but insightful moment for me.

+I also don't want to downplay my time there.
+The summer was full of new experiences, both technically and generally.
+I would advice anyone doing a PhD to spent a month or four in an industry internship, even if students planning on doing a postdoc.
+The perspective is worth the delay.

+### Done

+Coming back from Waterloo wasn't great.
+I had a continual sense of regression—like replaying an already beaten level in a video game—which I never managed to shake.
+Most of my friends had been feeling like they were ready to graduate for years, so I didn't get a lot of sympathy.

+Mauro did his best to motivate me.
+I was working with Dan, a new graduate student in our lab, to write both a book chapter we'd been invited to publish and potentially a second paper.
+There were days when I truly believed we'd be able to get it done in a year.
+But those days never carried into weeks.

+Within a few short months, I start panicking about Google jerking me around about a job offer.
+Every few weeks they would call me and tell me that they needed a few more weeks to decide about my situation.
+By the beginning of December, I decided I needed to get other offers.

+### The Trailer

+Most days, Megan, David and I, along with the rest of the crew (by this point, Mauro also had Dan, Rachel and Keenan as grad students) would eat lunch at The Trailer.
+Technically, the establishment was called "The Courtyard Cafe", but we never referred to it as such, given that it was literally housed in a trailer.
+Over the years, many good things happened at The Trailer.
+It was where:

+* MazeDay was born
+* my friend Mac and I would joke about our smart-toilet startup
+* I developed my reputation for hoarding plastic cutlery
+* burrito bowl dice was played (diarrhea, or not?)
+* we witnessed David's steadfast dedication to his single lunch
+* Megan occasionally vented
+* I became known as "the cheese guy"

+Before I left for Waterloo, I started making friends with one of the servers.
+Maybe we were friends, but that seems a bit presumptuous given that I don't know his name.
+He didn't speak much English, so most of our interactions were based on jokes about how much I like cheese.
+I'd always ask for extra with my burrito bowl.
+He turned it into a game where he would see if he could give me _too much_ cheese.
+He could.
+He'd usually do it while maintaining aggressively strong eye contact, and everyone in line was laughing.

+When I came back, he was so excited that he filled a to-go container full of cheese and gave it to me as a gift.

+Go to lunch with your colleagues; interact with the people around you.
+It's worth your time.
+Make it worth theirs too.

 ## 5th year, Spring Semester (2019)

+Every semester of graduate school was easier than the semester before it.
+That was true up until the last semester.
+The last semester was stressful.

+I ended up sending out applications to 23 companies.

 Thesis writing, dissertation prep, and job hunting.